ECB urges banks to abandon Russia

-(MENAFN) In a move signaling heightened concerns over the risks associated with operating in Russia amidst ongoing sanctions, the European Central Bank (ECB) has reportedly intensified pressure on lenders to accelerate their departure from the country.
-Claudia Buch, who assumed the role of chair of the ECB's supervisory arm in January, revealed that her team is actively urging European banks with operations in Russia to exit swiftly, according to the Financial Times.
+(MENAFN) The European Central Bank (ECB) has intensified its efforts to encourage European lenders to hasten their withdrawal from Russia, citing escalating risks associated with conducting business in the sanctioned nation.
+Claudia Buch, head of the ECB's supervisory arm, revealed in an interview with the Financial Times that her team is actively pressuring banks with operations in Russia to expedite their exit from the country.

-The directive comes amid a broader trend of foreign banks scaling back their presence in Russia over the past two years, driven primarily by Western sanctions linked to the conflict in Ukraine.
-While some lenders have already withdrawn from the market, others, including subsidiaries of major Eurozone banks like Raiffeisen Bank International (RBI) and UniCredit, continue to maintain operations in Russia.
-These institutions, such as Raiffeisenbank and UniCredit Bank, facilitate essential euro transactions with the country and are deemed systemically important by the Russian central bank.
+Buch's remarks underscore the ECB's growing concerns over the heightened uncertainties and challenges posed by Russia's increasingly isolated economic landscape, exacerbated by ongoing Western sanctions stemming from the Ukraine crisis.
+While several foreign banks have already exited the Russian market in recent years in response to sanctions, including some Eurozone institutions, a handful of prominent players such as Raiffeisenbank and UniCredit Bank, subsidiaries of Austria's Raiffeisen Bank International (RBI) and Italy's UniCredit, respectively, continue to operate in Russia.

-Despite ongoing pressures, several European banks, including ING, Commerzbank, Deutsche Bank, OTP Bank, Intesa SanPaolo, and SEB, persist in their activities within Russia.
-However, Buch highlighted that EU banks have significantly reduced their activities in the country since the onset of the Ukraine conflict.
-Those that remain have been issued "clear expectations" regarding downsizing strategies and exit plans.
+These remaining entities hold significant sway within the Russian economy, facilitating crucial euro transactions and featuring prominently on the Russian central bank's list of 13 systemically important credit institutions.
+Despite pressure from the ECB, other European banks, including Dutch lender ING, Germany's Commerzbank and Deutsche Bank, Hungary's OTP Bank, Italy's Intesa SanPaolo, and Sweden's SEB, maintain their presence in Russia.

 Legal Disclaimer: